Foundations of Bioethics I and II (8 credits)

 This 2-credit course will provide students with an introduction to the applied ethics and policy.
 Applied ethics is defined as the application of research methodologies (both qualitative and quantitative) to ethical issues in the medicine and biomedical research.
 The results of the applied ethics research are then used to influence the adoption and modification of policies and practices at the national, state or institutional level.

-We will undertake a survey of the ethical issues related to current and future neurotechnologies as they apply to clinical and research settings.
-These include such topics as enhancement, vulnerability, mental health biases, Consciousness, and Selfhood.
-We will cover many topics related to medical care for patients with neurological disorders, including disorders of consciousness, sleep, deciding for others, preclinical imaging and genetic testing for patients with neurological disorders.
+This course undertakes a survey of the ethical issues related to current and future neurotechnologies.
+These include such topics as consciousness, selfhood, and free will; human-computer interaction (including artificial intelligence and deep learning); brain-computer interfaces; the use of neuroscience in the courts; and cognitive enhancement.
+The course covers many topics related to medical care for patients with neurological disorders, including disorders of consciousness, deciding for others, preclinical imaging and genetic testing for patients with neurological disorders, and clinical research on neural engineering devices.

 Ethics in Reproductive Medicine and Women’s Health (4 credits)